SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/dashboards.md

 ## Pre-built SLO Dashboards

-Each SLO comes with a pre-built dashboard that provides an active view into the health and status of the SLO including the current SLI, the remaining error budget, an error budget burndown chart as well as historical performance of your SLO.
+Each SLO comes with a pre-built dashboard that provides an active view into the health and status of your SLO, including the current SLI, the remaining error budget, an error budget burndown chart as well as historical performance of your SLO.

 <br/><img src={useBaseUrl('img/observability/slo-dashboard-alert.png')} alt="Reliability Management SLO SLI" />